 Here are some links regarding the discone antenna; the discone antenna wiki, an instructable regarding how to make a discone antenna, a folding discone made from wire and an interesting discone design that I haven't tried yet though found at the bottom of the link an interesting coincidence that I wonder if is related in my U.S. Jurisdiction and maybe a causation for the ongoing forensically clean, to most that don't do their job in forensics, assaults with intent to maim and murder.

 If you haven't already read into ways to salvage free electronics related components to upgrade your DEW Detection System for the cost of going to get...
 I added some images to this last step to provide inspiration in regards to what can be used that I salvaged mainly from some CRT's and VCR's.
 With some salvaged copper wire or copper pipe and some salvaged connectors and some other materials along with a free satellite dish, a more powerful DEW Detection System parabolic trough antenna can be made starting with a detecting element like shown in one of the many great videos by andrew mcneil who also has instructables to detail how to make various types of antennas.
 This is another spiral conical antenna designed for detecting lower frequencies that can be made from salvaged materials.
+I also made an instructable for a spiral conical antenna form with ideas to make your own.
 Technically multiple dishes can be used on more advance mounts, like a Dobsonian mount or other designs and even to triangulate more effectively to make a synthetic aperture phased array.
 I've picked up a few free old TV yagi antennas for free from Craigslist with masts even and antenna rotators.

 I want to note also, that ferrite chokes on the USB extension cable or USB cable on both ends can reduce noise.
 There is a picture of one added and from my understanding you want this on the wire as close to the connector as possible.
 This will help filter the DC USB TTL signal from alternating current (AC) noise kind of like helping to prevent the USB cable from being an antenna also.
 Once you learn electronics more, you'll find that Kirchhoff's Rule can be applied to any part of an electronic circuit and you'll want to consider filtering and lengths more critically especially at higher frequencies.
 These filters components can be salvaged off of power supply cords and other cables.
 I've seen some wrap the cable around the cylinder cores lengthwise so the cable goes through the center of the core twice.
 This will filter more analog AC signal from interfering with the digital DC USB signal.
 I added an example of this use of ferrite chokes that are on a cord I just purchased from the Goodwill Store along with a aluminum heat sink laptop plate that has a lot of aluminum that can be used for heat sinks and even making an aluminum enclosure.